Marlins vs. Cardinals Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins' Braxton Garrett (4-2) will make his 16th start of the season.
+- Jesus Luzardo (6-5) will take the mound for the Marlins, his 18th start of the season.

-- In 15 starts this season, he's earned a quality start in three of them.

-- Garrett has 10 starts in a row of five innings or more.
+- Luzardo has three starts in a row of five innings or more.

-- He has made 16 appearances and finished three of them without allowing an earned run.
+- If he manages to end his start without allowing an earned run, he'd extend his streak of appearances with no earned runs to three.

 |Opponent